techidaily/site-facebook/source/_posts/decoding-hidden-constraints-of-facebook-connection-invites.md

 ### 2\.
 You Blocked the Other Person

  You can't friend someone you've blocked.
-See if you can[unblock the Facebook contact](https://www.makeuseof.com/tag/unblock-someone-facebook/) and then try sending a new friend request.
+See if you can [unblock the Facebook contact](https://www.makeuseof.com/tag/unblock-someone-facebook/) and then try sending a new friend request.

 ### 3\.
 They Don't Permit Friend Requests From Strangers